Retatrutide: The Complete Guide to the Triple Agonist

 New Safety Signal: Dysesthesia

-TRIUMPH-4 revealed a new side effect not seen in Phase 2 trials: dysesthesia — abnormal sensation including tingling, burning, or unusual perception of touch.
+Phase 3 trials confirmed a side effect not seen prominently in Phase 2: dysesthesia, abnormal sensation including tingling, burning, or unusual perception of touch.

 Heart Rate & Cardiovascular Safety